AJAYRAJ787/markdown-portfolio/_includes/04-lists.md

-My favorite things
+A list of my favorite things:
 🎵
 📚
 🌹
 🌴

-In order,these are my favourite colours
+In order,these are my favourite colours:
 1.Blue
 2.Black
 3.Red